gcmt/vessel.nvim/README.md

 vessel.opt.marks.move_to_first_mark = true
 ```

-#### marks.move_to_closest_mark and marks.proximity_threshold
+#### marks.move_to_closest_mark, marks.proximity_threshold

 Position the cursor on the closest mark relative to the current position in the buffer.
-If a mark is farther from the cursor than 'proximity_threshold' lines, it won't be considered.
+If a mark is farther from the cursor than `proximity_threshold` lines, it won't be considered.

 ```lua
 vessel.opt.marks.move_to_closest_mark = true